linode/docs/docs/guides/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/index.md

 Before starting to deploy a Kubernetes cluster with Terraform, make sure:

 1. You are familiar with Terraform.
-If not, read through [A Beginner's Guide to Terraform](/docs/applications/configuration-management/beginners-guide-to-terraform/) to familiarize yourself with key concepts.
+You can read through [A Beginner's Guide to Terraform](/docs/applications/configuration-management/beginners-guide-to-terraform/) to familiarize yourself with key concepts.

 2. You are familiar with Kubernetes concepts.
 For an introduction, see the [A Beginner's Guide to Kubernetes](/docs/kubernetes/beginners-guide-to-kubernetes-part-1-introduction/) series.
-If you're unfamiliar with kubeadm, see [Getting Started with Kubernetes: Use kubeadm to Deploy a Cluster on Linode](/docs/kubernetes/getting-started-with-kubernetes/).
+Read through [Getting Started with Kubernetes: Use kubeadm to Deploy a Cluster on Linode](/docs/kubernetes/getting-started-with-kubernetes/) to get familiar with kubeadm.

 3. You have a personal access token for [Linode’s v4 API](https://developers.linode.com/api/v4) to use with Terraform.
-If you're unfamiliar with it, follow the [Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api-new-manager/#get-an-access-token) to get a token.
+Follow the [Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api-new-manager/#get-an-access-token) to get a token.
    {{< note >}}When creating a personal access token, ensure it is set to **Read/Write** access as new Linode servers are being created.
     {{</ note >}}